-- The Council's Executive consists of a Leader and between two and nine other Councillors. - The Leader is elected by full Council and will hold office in accordance with the Local Government and Public Involvement in Health Act 2007. - The other Executive Members will be appointed by the Leader who will decide their portfolios and also which executive functions will be discharged by full Executive, any of its Committees or any individual Executive Member or officers. - There are currently six Councillors on the Executive.
+- The Council's Executive consists of a Leader and between two and nine other Councillors - The Leader is elected by full Council (initially at its annual meeting in May 2011) and will hold office until his term as Councillor has expired. - The other Executive Members will be appointed by the Leader who will decide their portfolios and also which executive functions will be discharged by full Executive, any of its Committees or any individual Executive Member or officers. - There are currently five Councillors on the Executive.

-The Council's Corporate Management Team (CMT) consisting of the Chief Executive and Director of Customer and Community Services, Directors and the Head of People, ICT and Property Services meets on a fortnightly basis to develop policy issues commensurate with the Council's aims, objectives and priorities.
+The Council's Corporate Management Team (CMT) consisting of the Chief Executive, Directors and the Head of People and Organisational Services meets on a fortnightly basis to develop policy issues commensurate with the Council's aims, objectives and priorities.
 CMT also considers internal control issues, including risk management, performance management, compliances, efficiency and value for money, and financial management.
 Members of CMT meet with Portfolio Holders on a monthly basis to review progress in achieving the Council's ambitions, priorities for action, budget monitoring, performance management and forward planning for major issues.
 CMT has a corporate responsibility for the messages that the Council produces, both internally and externally.